ThePhD/.github/CODE_OF_CONDUCT.md

 - Unwelcome sexual attention;
 - Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others;
 - Continued one-on-one communication after requests to cease;
+- Name-calling, slurs (racial or otherwise);
+- Hate speech directed at a marginalized or protected group;
+- Patterns of trolling, such as tone-policing, bad faith "just asking" to mask hate speech as legitimate debate, and/or violating another's boundaries;
 - Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect other members or other vulnerable people from intentional abuse;
 - Publication of non-harassing private communication that identify individuals;
 - Advocating for, or encouraging, any of the above behavior.